MakingSense/makingsense.github.io/1-why-migrate/index.md

 <iframe src="http://prezi.com/embed/o3oij020l_oc/?bgcolor=ffffff&amp;lock_to_path=0&amp;autoplay=0&amp;autohide_ctrls=0&amp;features=undefined&amp;disabled_features=undefined" width="550" height="400" frameBorder="0">Prezi iframe (this content is required for markdown parsing)</iframe>

-It will include information about:

-* Benefits for individuals
-* Corporative reasons
-* Benefits for Making Sense
-* Basic introduction
-    * What is a version control system
-	* centralized vs distributed
-	* Git
-	* GitHub

 ### Benefits for individuals
 There are plenty of articles on the Internet about the benefits of using Git.
 Here we summarize some of the most important items for individuals: